bfp4f360/namenai_script_mod_docs/docs/index.md

 ### Jumppack
 There are 2 jumppacks.
 The XD-1 and XD-1 LTU.
 The difference is that the XD-1 LTU stands for "Limited Time Use" meaning you can only jump a select few times.
 This is because it has no energy regen.
 The onyl way to get energy back is to enter arsenal, ACE or BIS.
 If you do things like backpack on chest you will lose all energy, basicly anything where it spawns a new backpack.
 You can drop the backpack on the floor and it will retain its energy.

+You can use CBA keybinds, just go to `Options > Controls > Configure Addons > NSM Jumppack Mod`.
+Of the 3, you only need to bind `jump` and one of `cycle left` or `cycle right`.
+The cycle buttons are like a weapon wheel in older games.

 You can do the following to have our own jumppack.